Love It or List It Australia

 Love It or List It Australia is an Australian TV series, based on the Canadian program of the same name, which began airing on LifeStyle on 27 September 2017.
 The series is hosted by Andrew Winter (Selling Houses Australia) and Neale Whitaker (The Block; Editor of Vogue Living).
 It is produced exclusively for Foxtel by Beyond Productions.

 In October 2017, the series was renewed for a second season.
 The second season premiered on 26 September 2018.
-Although a renewal wasn't announced, the third season will return on 25 September 2019.
-The fourth season was set to air in 2020, halfway through filming however the season was put on hold due to COVID-19, but by October 2020 has since resumed and premiered on 29 September 2021.
+The third season returned on 25 September 2019.
+The fourth season was set to air in 2020, however, halfway through filming the season was put on hold due to COVID-19.
+By October 2020, filming had resumed and the season premiered on 29 September 2021.
 In December 2022, the series was renewed for a fifth season which premiered on 27 September 2023.
 In January 2025, the series was renewed for a sixth season.
 The sixth season consisting of 10 episodes premiered on 1 October 2025.